 Lisa, 30 YEARS

 The first woman up for a potential re-sentencing in Santa Clara County due to Proposition 36 won her release.
 A 55-year-old grandmother, Lisa Carter had done 18 years of a life sentence due to the recently reformed 3 Strikes Law.
-Lisa’ third offense was $150 shoplifting charge.
-Watch this pilot preview of "Time Saved" Chronicles.
+Lisa’s third offense was $150 shoplifting charge.
+Watch this premiere of the "Time Saved" Documentary Series chronicling the stories of families and public defenders who are working to turn "time served" into "time saved.".
+The series, which will unfold with stories from across the country, captures in moment footage along the family's journey.

 Cesar's family came to De-Bug almost at their wit's end.
 Their son was nearing the end of his 9 year prison sentence and was facing imminent deportation.
 During the 9 years, his family had searched for a lawyer, only to be told it was too complicated.
 However, we helped find a fierce immigration lawyer and advocate in Helen Lawrence to complete our team.
 "Team Cesar" -- his family, church, and community support -- put together an almost 200 page mitigation packet of Cesar's life; helped find experts for his case; organized community support at hearings; conducted fundraisers for his legal defense.
 His entire community bonded together to help push for Cesar's release, which resulted in a habeas release granted in criminal court, re-sentencing, and a bond hearing in immigration court that freed Cesar from almost 10 years in custody (almost 9 years in prison, and over a year in immigration detention).